markfinger/js-host/README.md

 to provide the low-level bindings for other languages to access a persistent JavaScript environment running on Node.

-A persistent JavaScript environment provides better performance than [ExecJS](https://github.com/sstephenson/execjs) and similar projects, and Node offers access to both an enourmous ecosystem and a solid framework for asynchronous programming.
+A persistent JavaScript environment provides better performance than ExecJS and similar projects which spawn a new environments for every call.

+Using Node as a platform offers access to an enourmous ecosystem, a robust framework for asynchronous programming, and solid debugging.

 Installation
 ------------